 Spending in the federal budget is grouped into categories, which are known as budget functions.
 Each function includes a group of activities or programs that have a similar public purpose, which is helpful for comparing and analyzing overall spending priorities.
-The 10 largest budget functions for 2017 are listed below.
+The 10 largest budget functions for 2020 are listed below.

-|Budget Function||Description||Cost in 2017 ($ billions)|
+|Budget Function||Description||Cost in 2020 ($ billions)|

-|Social Security||The Social Security function includes the two programs administered by the Social Security Administration: Old Age and Survivors Insurance, and Disability Insurance.
-This function includes both benefit payments to retired and disabled workers (and their spouses, survivors and dependent children), as well as the cost of administering the programs.||$945|
+|Social Security||The Social Security function includes the two programs administered by the Social Security Administration: Old Age and Survivors Insurance and Disability Insurance.
+This function includes both benefit payments to retired and disabled workers (and their spouses, survivors and dependent children) as well as the cost of administering the programs.||$1,096|

 |Medicare||The Medicare function consists entirely of the Medicare program, which provides health insurance to Americans 65 or over and people with disabilities.
-Most of the spending goes towards the provision of medical services and prescription drugs.||$597|
+Most of the spending goes towards the provision of medical services and prescription drugs.||$776|

-|Health||The Health function includes most direct healthcare services funded by the federal government other than Medicare, health benefits for federal employees and certain retirees, as well as the treatment, assessment, and prevention of health-related issues in the United States.
+|Health||The Health function includes most direct healthcare services funded by the federal government other than Medicare, health benefits for federal employees and certain retirees, and the treatment, assessment, and prevention of health-related issues in the United States.

-Examples include Medicaid, the Children’s Health Insurance Program, and activities carried out by agencies, such as the National Institutes of Health, Centers for Disease Control and Prevention, and the Food and Drug Administration.
+Examples include Medicaid, the Children’s Health Insurance Program, and activities carried out by agencies such as the National Institutes of Health, Centers for Disease Control and Prevention, and the Food and Drug Administration.

-|Net Interest||The Net Interest function includes interest payments on the federal debt paid to private and foreign government holders of U.S. Treasury securities.
-It is partially offset by interest income on loans and earnings from the National Railroad Retirement Investment Trust.||$263|
+|Net Interest||The Net Interest function includes interest payments on the federal debt paid to private holders of U.S. Treasury securities.
+It is partially offset by interest income on loans and earnings from the National Railroad Retirement Investment Trust.||$345|

 |Veterans Benefits and Services||The Veterans Benefits and Services function includes the spending of the Department of Veterans Affairs and affiliated programs.
-Most of the spending in this function is for veterans’ compensation, pensions, and health care.||$177|
+Most of the spending in this function is for veterans’ compensation, pensions, and health care.||$219|

-|Transportation||The Transportation function includes spending on highways, public transit, the Transportation Security Administration, the Federal Aviation Administration, the Federal Railroad Administration, and most programs of the Coast Guard.||$94|
+|Transportation||The Transportation function includes spending on highways, public transit, the Transportation Security Administration, the Federal Aviation Administration, the Federal Railroad Administration, and most programs of the Coast Guard.||$146|